Agility Ladder Benefits: What Do Speed Ladders Do for You?

 Research in the Journal of the American Geriatrics Society supports this by showing that agility training lowers the risk of falls among older women with low bone mass.

-Young children also benefit, as agility drills enhance their balance and coordination, as evidenced by a study published in the Journal of Sports Science and Physical Education.
+Young children also benefit, as agility drills improve their balance and coordination, as evidenced by a study published in the Journal of Sports Science and Physical Education.

 An agility ladder is truly a valuable tool for a wide range of people!